-What I read in March 2022
+What I read in May 2022

 By Noisy Deadlines Minimalist in progress, nerdy, introvert, skeptic.
 I don't leave without my e-reader.